 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.

 For the size of the city, public transportation in Lakewood is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Lakewood, the benefits are reduced air pollution and congestion on the highways.

-The citizens of Lakewood are very well educated compared to the average community in the nation: 35.98% of adults in Lakewood have a bachelor's degree or even advanced degree.
+The education level of Lakewood citizens is very high relative to the national average among all cities (21.84%): 36.50% of adults in Lakewood have a bachelor's degree or even advanced degree.

+Lakewood is a very ethnically-diverse city.
 The people who call Lakewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakewood residents report their race to be White, followed by Asian.
 Lakewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.36% of the city’s residents.
+People of Hispanic or Latino origin account for 22.11% of the city’s residents.
 Important ancestries of people in Lakewood include Irish, English, Italian, and French .

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Spanish and Vietnamese.